Timeline of the COVID-19 pandemic in the United States (2020): February 1–15

 On February 9, The White House Coronavirus Task Force briefed governors from across the nation at the National Governors’ Association Meeting in Washington.

 On February 11, WHO Director-General Tedros Adhanom Ghebreyesus said in a briefing: "[A] virus is more powerful in creating political, economic and social upheaval than any terrorist attack ...
 If the world doesn't want to wake up and consider this enemy virus and Public Enemy Number 1, I don't think we will learn our lessons."
 Ending six weeks of uncertainty the WHO, at a press conference the same day, announced the official name for the new illness (as abbreviated) -- 'Covid-19.'
 Concurrently the separate international body charged with classifying and naming viruses named the actual causative coronavirus 'SARS-CoV-2' (since it was considered to be a variant of the virus that in 2002–03 caused severe acute respiratory syndrome), but which name a WHO spokesperson advised Science magazine that WHO would not be using in part out of concern the word 'SARS' could cause "unnecessary fear"—or, as it was put by the BBC -- "extra panic."

 On February 11, the Department of Health and Human Services (HHS) expanded a partnership with Janssen Research & Development, a part of Johnson & Johnson, to “expedite the development” of a coronavirus vaccine.

 On February 14, the CDC announced it is working with the existing public health department network of community-based influenza surveillance intending to aid in early detection of coronavirus.

 From February 12 to 15, three more cases are confirmed, all who travelled from Wuhan, and are similarly quarantined.

 Numerous large conventions were held during this time frame and later February in NYC and Boston hotels, with thousands in attendance.
 One scientific-based convention in Boston seaport was documented to have spread the virus to the western suburbs and noted in the Globe newspaper.
-The national SCBWI convention in NYC drew thousands, mostly teachers, who attended a standing room only sessions featuring the best selling author Jame Patterson held in an oversized auditorium.
+The national SCBWI convention in NYC drew thousands, mostly teachers, who attended a standing room only sessions featuring the best selling author James Patterson held in an oversized auditorium.
 They then returned to classrooms.
 There followed the extreme outbreak of the virus in the mid-Atlantic area, NYC and NJ in particular.
 People and presenters exhibited flu-like symptoms at the SCBWI convention.